o-ashour/cat-wiki/Readme.md

 I noticed that many experienced developers seem to warn beginners about the dangers of 'tutorial hell' and that the only way to learn is by doing (i.e. working on a project).
 While this seems very true, I did have to go through in-depth react tutorials in order to actually be able to build this thing.

-A realization I had after looking at much of the documentation out there on React is that learning React with class components, rather than with functional components, would be a better introduction to for the beginner and would give one a better understanding of the component's lifecycle, which is a fundamental concept in React.
+A realization I had after looking at much of the documentation out there on React is that learning React with class components, rather than with functional components, would be a better introduction for the beginner and would give one a better understanding of the component's lifecycle, which is a fundamental concept in React.

 Lastly, even though React is primarily used for building UI's for the frontend, it seems to me, as a frontend developer, having no idea what's happening on the server-side and just focusing on the browser with React doesn't make a lot of sense.
 A basic understanding of the server and the communication between the browser and the server seems essential.

 ### Continued development

 For the future, I would like to go further with state-management in React and either explore the Context hook more, play around with a state manager like Redux, or both.
-I realize now that managing state is complicated and this is something that I would need to keep in mind when planning out the architecture of another app using React or any other JS framework/library.
+I realize now that managing state is complicated and this is something that I would need to keep in mind when planning out the architecture of another app using React.

 I have still much to understand about the backend and using NodeJS.
 While I still plan to focus on frontend development, it seems that dealing with the server is an essential part of any kind of web development.